Codaisseur/cooking-with-objects/README.md

 ## [05] As a cook.
 I would like to know which ingredients I have to use and which amounts.
 So that the dishes taste nice

+**Tasks:**

+1. create a class for Ingredient
+2. ingredients can have a name and amount
+3. add constants for the ingredient names
+4. When creating a dish, add ingredients
+5. print a list of ingredients and their amount
+6. let the waiter know about the kitchen
+7. let the kitchen know about the order
+8. test your progress
+9. save your progress

 ### 1. Create a class for Ingredient

 - Create a file `ingredient.rb`